-State senator wants to shield people from gun control laws by making them all militia members
+State senator wants to shield people from gun-control laws by making them all militia members

 “With a Republican administration in control in Washington, I didn’t fear any gun confiscation,” Corbin told the AP.

-Mass shootings often add momentum for gun reform.
-In the years following the Sandy Hook school shooting in Connecticut in 2012 where 26 people were killed, including 20 first-grade children, the gun control movement has become reinvigorated, leading 13 Democrat-run states to enact or expand background checks for new gun purchases.
+Mass shootings often add momentum to the push for gun reform.
+In the years following the Sandy Hook school shooting in Connecticut in 2012, in which 26 people were killed, including 20 first-grade children, the gun-control movement has become reinvigorated, leading 13 Democratic-run states to enact or expand background checks for new gun purchases.

-But with tighter laws came an equally vigorous pro-gun rights response: more than a dozen other states passed laws that allow citizens to purchase guns with no permits at all.
+But with tighter laws came an equally vigorous pro-gun rights response: More than a dozen other states passed laws that allow citizens to purchase guns with no permits at all.